bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 Traditionally staged on the final day of the national hunt season in late April, the bet365 Gold Cup has an impressive list of past winners including Arkle, Mill House, Special Cargo, Desert Orchid, Topsham Bay and Mr Frisk (1990), the last-named won here after winning the Grand National in record time (which still stands) and was the last Grand National winner to win this valuable end of season chase.

-It's probably fair to say the list of winners since the mid-1990s has generally not carried the same stature as some of those mentioned above, perhaps indicative of the higher profile and financial the Cheltenham Festival and Grand National meeting have now on the jumps calendar and the top staying chasers coming here almost as an afterthought from having their campaigns geared towards either or both festivals.
+It's probably fair to say the list of winners since the mid-1990s has generally not carried the same stature as some of those mentioned above, perhaps indicative of the higher profile and financial impact the Cheltenham Festival and Grand National meeting have now on the jumps calendar and the top staying chasers coming here almost as an afterthought from having their campaigns geared towards either or both festivals.

 bet365 Gold Cup Information:

-Our dedicated Sandown tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the bet365 Gold Cup but will also have predictions for each meeting at Sandown throughout the season so be sure to head over there.
+Our dedicated Sandown tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the bet365 Gold Cup, but will also have predictions for each meeting at Sandown throughout the season, so be sure to head over there.
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal Races at Sandown Racecourse section for links to these.

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 ALSO READ

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 How competitive is the bet365 Gold Cup market?
-When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2007 when the race had an over-round of 118%.
-The race in 2025 was a race that was most in the bookie's favour with an over-round of 137%, whilst on average over the last 20 renewals of the bet365 Gold Cup, the over-round has been 127%, which means the bookie expects to pay out £100 for every £127 which is bet.
+When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2007, when the race had an over-round of 118%.
+The race in 2025 was a race that was most in the bookie's favour with an over-round of 137%, whilst on average over the last 20 renewals of the bet365 Gold Cup, the over-round has been 127%, which means the bookie expects to pay out ÂŁ100 for every ÂŁ127 which is bet.

 Below you will find the 2026 bet365 Gold Cup Trends.
 See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
 We also have a section that looks at the bet365 Gold Cup Trend Analysis.
+With the field now finalised, we have the bet365 Gold Cup Trend Shortlist, which is created using the listed trends.

 1. Hot Weld (7:11.10) in 2007